TITLE: “THE BOOK OF ALL BOOKS”

 It is written from the point of view of a persecuted minority, who are struggling to be faithful to their God in the midst of powerful empires that dominates their land and people.

 The Bible is a library.
 A literal meaning of the word “bible” is “book of books”.
 It is 66 books for Protestants, 73 for Catholics.

 The 39 books of the Old Testament tell the story of God’s dealings with Israel and the 27 books of the New Testament tell the story of Jesus and the church that followed Him.

 To call the Bible a “library” means that there are different types of literature between its two covers.
 There is drama, history, law code, song, and poetry.
 There are gospels, parables, letters, and more.

 6. Language of Relationship

-The Bible is more concerned of the why questions of life than the how questions.
+The Bible is more concerned with “the why” questions of life than “the how” questions.
 Thus, it is not a science book.
 It is written from within the worldviews of its writers, a worldview quite different from that of the present day.
 Nonetheless, it claims that God is God of all creation, that Christ’s crucifixion and resurrection have cosmic implications, and that people are an integral part of creation, as well as called to be stewards of it.

 7. Product of Life Experience and Faith